nancylau157/InterpML-DPD-Param/README.md

 ## Technical information

-The GPR folder contains three different folders CMC; Aggregation number; Micelle radius.
+The GPR folder contains three different folders Aggregation_number; CMC and Micelle_Radius.
 Each of them contain the GPR code and the dataset.

 The SHAP folder contains: